Synology NAS Data Recovery Services

 When a Synology NAS Array Fails

 A Synology NAS data storage device is usually very reliable, but even Synology diskstation manager products can fail.
+You may encounter a device not recognized error with your NAS data storage solution.
 Indeed there are a number of protections already built into the system, but an unexpected hardware issue can cause data loss, no matter the file system you are running and the RAID protection level selected at the initial configuration.

 You may hot-swap disks, which can, over time, damage either the hard disk or the hardware itself, potentially causing a critical RAID metadata failure.
 In the event of such a failure, your NAS may suddenly become unreadable, the status light may start glowing orange with a warning, your Synology Dual Controller IP SAN might beep at you, or you could get a message saying hard disks are not present.